Digital-Monkier/Random-Projects/README.md

 # Personal-Projects
 A collection of self-motivated projects.
-Sometimes simple, sometimes challenging projects that put techniques and thought processes to the test.
+Sometimes simple, sometimes challenging projects that put techniques and thought processes to the test. '\n'
 The order from oldest to most recent projects is as follows:
 YT Scraping & Sentiment
 Box Office Predictions